Start9Labs/documentation/site/source/user-manual/backups/backup-setup/backup-mac.rst

                 :width: 40%
                 :alt: ventura-smb

+        #.
+Click **Done** to close this window.
 You can now move on to connecting your server.

              .. tip:: You can find hostname at the bottom of sharing window.
+You will need this in the next step.

     .. group-tab:: Pre-Ventura